 Goals & Objectives - achievable and clear:

-1. Many DNA projects have been well established before 2006, while this project is "20-months" old and began on 11 July 2011.
+1. Many DNA projects have been well established before 2006, while this project is "3-years" old and began on 11 July 2011.
 At that point in time, there were a few GUINN members in the GUNN Project, a few GWINN members the WINN Project, several GUINNs and GWINNs in the QUINN Project, and many of us GUIN-GUINN, GUYN-GUYNN, GWIN-GWINN, GWYN-GWYNN, O'GUIN-O'GWIN, McGUIN-McGWINNs which had not joined any projects.
 We did not have a project to call our own.
 There were even a few projects which were know to deny us as members.

 2. We base our surname list on several factors: